 Layla produces foam and hybrid mattresses, though we focus on the Layla Hybrid in this review.
 WinkBeds manufactures one foam model and two hybrids.
 We’ll break down the construction of each model here.

 The Layla Hybrid is made to order with layers of copper-infused memory foam and a pocketed coil support core.
 Copper helps draw heat away from the body, resulting in better temperature regulation than one might expect from traditional memory foam.

-The cover of the Layla Hybrid is composed of polyester, viscose, and poly lycra.
+The cover of the Layla Hybrid is composed of polyester, rayon, viscose, and poly-lycra.
 The cover has a zipper and can be fully removed.
 Layla recommends dry cleaning the cover as needed.

 The Layla Hybrid features a reversible design, with a soft side and a firm side.
 The cover includes a tag that indicates which side is which.
 Vinyl handles help users flip the mattress if needed.

 The Layla Hybrid Soft Side